 Is the Klim Badlands Pro good in hot weather?

 It vents well for a laminated Gore-Tex jacket — 12 ports and collar fold-back hooks.
-Above 40 km/h in 34°C summer riding I was genuinely comfortable.
+Above 40 km/h in 34°C summer riding owners find it genuinely comfortable.
 The honest limit is slow technical off-road in 35°C+ heat.
 No vent layout replaces a mesh jacket when you're crawling first-gear up a rocky climb.
 If most of your riding is summer single-track, get a mesh jacket and accept the rain trade-off.

 How is the sizing on the Klim Badlands Pro?

 American boxy cut.
 Generous in the torso, built for layering.
-I'm 182 cm and 88 kg with a 106 cm chest — XL in Dainese or Revit, Large in the Badlands Pro with room for a fleece mid-layer underneath.
+A rider who is XL in Dainese or Revit typically takes a Large in the Badlands Pro with room for a fleece mid-layer underneath.
 If you prefer a tight European racing fit, size down or look at the Klim Carlsbad.